 - Temporary total disability (TTD) — When an injury prevents the employee from performing any type of work for a temporary period of time, the employee is entitled to two-thirds (66.67%) of his or her average weekly wage, generally until he or she is able to return to work.

-- Disfigurement — A worker may receive an additional $7,500 in compensation for serious disfigurement to the face, head, neck or another area of the body that is normally exposed during work.
+- Disfigurement — A worker may receive an additional $7,500 in compensation for serious disfigurement to the face, head, neck, or another area of the body normally exposed during work.